Casperdroid5/Christmas-PCBs/Christmas-PCB2025/README.md

 1. On a smartphone or computer, search for the new WiFi network created by the device.
 2. Connect to the Access Point.
 The AP name will typically be a unique identifier.
-3. Once connected, a **captive portal** should open automatically, or you can navigate to `http://192.168.4.1` or `http://christmastree.local` in your browser.
+3. Once connected, a **captive portal** should open automatically, or you can navigate to `http://192.168.4.1` in your browser.
-4. The web interface will allow you to modify settings stored in the **ESP32 Preferences**.
+4. The web interface will allow you to modify settings stored in the **ESP32**.

 ### AP Timeout

 For security and power-saving, the WiFi Access Point will automatically **turn off after 5 minutes** (300,000 milliseconds) of inactivity.
 To re-enable it, repeat the two-button press.
+Wifi will only work when connected to a USB power source (not using batteries)
 ````